jadengong/monopoly-board/README.md

         }
     }
 ```
 Description: Searches for a specific Monopoly property in a circular linked list.
 Requires a generic value to search for in the generic type list.
 Utilizes a bool flag as a checker if property has been found or not.
+Best case of O(1) can be achieved if value is found at the first node.
+Worst case of O(N) is achieved otherwise if we have to iterate through N elements to get to the one we want.
+Assignment and comparison operations are constant time, so anything that isn't the first node requires a traversal, and therefore a O(N) worse case time complexity.

 Time Complexity:
 - Best Case: O(1)